 Buffer Fragmentation, Retained Views, and External Memory

-Buffer fragmentation is not caused by one API call.
-It comes from the size of allocations, how long those allocations stay reachable, and which references keep backing memory alive.
-In production, it usually appears as RSS growing faster than the JavaScript heap, or as a service that keeps resident memory after traffic falls back to normal.
+In production, it often shows up as rss growing faster than the JavaScript heap, or as a service that keeps holding resident memory after traffic returns to normal.
 Buffer payloads live in external memory accounted to V8, and process.memoryUsage().arrayBuffers includes memory allocated for ArrayBuffer, SharedArrayBuffer, and Buffer instances.
-Some small Buffer APIs may share slabs; other Buffer allocations use separate backing stores managed by V8, the runtime, and the native allocator.
+Some small Buffer APIs may share slabs.
+Other Buffer allocations use separate backing stores managed by V8, the runtime, and the native allocator.

 A retained slice can keep a larger allocation alive because the view still points at the same memory.
-That kind of lifetime bug often looks similar to allocator fragmentation in dashboards: RSS rises, GC work increases, allocations begin to stall, and heap snapshots do not seem large enough to explain the process size.
-The fixes are usually ordinary engineering constraints rather than special memory tricks: bounded queues, prompt reference release, copies for tiny retained regions, and streams for large payloads.
+That lifetime bug can look similar to allocator fragmentation in dashboards. rss rises, GC work increases, allocations start to stall, and heap snapshots do not look large enough to explain the process size.

 Figure 2.1 - A tiny Buffer view keeps the original backing store reachable.
 Copying the retained range costs allocation and byte copying, but it gives the smaller value its own lifetime.